maarten-pennings/howto/c64chars/readme.md

 ## Standard

-The first table that is generated just shows all glyphs in a matrix organized according to their pokecodes.
+The first table that is generated just shows all glyphs in a matrix organized according to their poke-codes.

 ![Standard table](c64fontromhi-1plain.png)

 The ASCII code that produces a glyph is printed in small (black) font to the right of it.
-For example the glyph with pokecode 0x5E (π) is associated to 3 ASCII codes
+For example the glyph with poke-code 0x5E (π) is associated to 3 ASCII codes

 ![ASCII](ascii.png)

-In general, the mapping from ASCII to pokecodes (glyphs) is in chunks of 32 (two columns).
+In general, the mapping from ASCII to poke-codes (glyphs) is in chunks of 32 (two columns).
-But the ASCII mapping still confuses me.
+But the ASCII mapping still confuses me; see section [ASCII](#ascii) for my research results.
-For example, I cannot get ASCII codes 0x80-0x9F to do/print anything.

 ## Duplicates

 One of the things that puzzled me is why there are duplicate glyphs.
 My Python script finds them all.
-There quite some, see the red encircled ones below (with in red the pokecode of the duplicate).
+There quite some, see the red encircled ones below (with in red the poke-code of the duplicate).

 ![Duplicate glyphs](c64fontromhi-2dups.png)